awhewell/owin/README.md

 The web API depends on **Owin.Utility** but neither the web API nor the utility package depend on the **Owin** package.
 You should be able to use the web API with any OWIN environment.
-You just need to arrange for a call to `IWebApiMiddleware.CreateMiddleware` and then add it to the OWIN pipeline as you would any other bit of middleware.
+You just need to arrange for a call to `IWebApiMiddleware.AppFuncBuilder` and then add it to the OWIN pipeline as you would any other bit of middleware.

 ## Utility